warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/security.md

 ## Vulnerability or security disclosure

-If you would like to report a vulnerability, security issue or have other security related conerns about an Airbrake product please contact <a href="mailto:security@airbrake.io">security@airbrake.io</a>.
+If you would like to report a vulnerability, security issue or have other security related concerns about an Airbrake product please contact <a href="mailto:security@airbrake.io">security@airbrake.io</a>.

 If you are disclosing a vulnerability please provide